choccolatte/DSA_and_ALGO/algo.md

 - trees are a fundamental data structure in computer science, used to represent hierarchical relationships.
 Here, we'll learn about several key types of trees -

+    - Binary Trees: Each node in this tree has up to two children, the left child node and the right child node.
+This structure is the foundation for more complex trees types like Binary Search Trees and AVL trees.

+    - Binary Search Trees(BSTs): A type of Binary Tree where for each node, the left child node has a lower value, and the right child node has a higher value.

+    - AVL Trees: A type of Binary Search Tree that self-balances so that for every node, the difference in height between the left and right subtrees is at most one.
+This balance is maintained through rotations when nodes are inserted or deleted.

-    - Binary Trees:
+## Binary Trees

-    - Binary Search Trees(BSTs):
-    - AVL Trees
+-